Hollas99/KeyFobSecurity/README.md

 8. Type in **CC1101** and look for the option with the title ```SmartRC-CC1101-Driver-Lib``` and click **install**
 9. You can then download the file located in folder ***'Arduino'*** in this repository
 10. Connect the wemos D1 mini via USB, and select whatever port shows up in **Tools > Port > COMX** (X can be any number)
-11. **Upload** the program using the upload button in the top left (the arrow pointing right), this may take a minute or two and the upload progress can be seen in the terminal at the bottom of the screen. *If you receieve an error, you likely selected the wrong port.*
+11. **Upload** the program using the upload button in the top left (the arrow pointing right), this may take a minute or two and the upload progress can be seen in the terminal at the bottom of the screen. *If you receive an error, you likely selected the wrong port.*
 #### Wiring the microcontroller to the CC1101 module ####
-1. The arduino library installed in the previous step is located [here](https://github.com/LSatan/SmartRC-CC1101-Driver-Lib).
-If you are not using the Wemos D1 and instead using an arduino or ESP8266 then you can follow the guide on their page on how to connect the CC1101 module
+1. The Arduino library installed in the previous step is located [here](https://github.com/LSatan/SmartRC-CC1101-Driver-Lib).
+If you are not using the Wemos D1 and instead using an Arduino or ESP8266 then you can follow the guide on their page on how to connect the CC1101 module
-2. The CC1101 moudle can be wired to the wemos d1 mini using the following diagram:
+2. The CC1101 module can be wired to the wemos d1 mini using the following diagram:
 <p align="center">
   <img width=50% src="https://user-images.githubusercontent.com/50533340/167989575-c3315ac0-7ed3-4d59-9d49-51c1b82eb3a3.png">
 </p>